freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-048.md

 # --description--

-Add an `h2` element in the new section add give it the text `Desserts`.
+Add an `h2` element in the new section and give it the text `Desserts`.

 # --hints--